swcarpentry/shell-novice/07-backtick.md

 also the `-n 2` argument to the `head` command works as expected.

 ### **Important**

-Recall from the *Loops* and the *Shell Scripts* topics that Unix uses whitespace to separate command, options and arguments.
+Recall from the *Loops* and the *Shell Scripts* topics that Unix uses whitespace to separate command, options (flags) and parameters / arguments.
 For the same reason it is essential that the command (or pipeline) inside the backticks produces *clean* output: single word output works best within single commands and whitespace- or newline-separated words works best for lists over which to iterate in loops.

 > ## Generating filenames based on a timestamp {.challenge}
 >